Andrew-Lees11/PersistantiOSKituraKit/ToDoServer/README.md

 ### Main.swift

 This simple file starts logging with HeliumLogger, and then creates an instance of the Application object before calling its run method.
 The running never halts as the server is always waiting for new connections and requests.
-Therefore any terminal window it runs in will be unable to repsond to new inputs, so opening a new window is needed for new commands.
+Therefore any terminal window it runs in will be unable to respond to new inputs, so opening a new window is needed for new commands.

 **HINT:** To cancel a running process in a terminal window, press CTRL + C.

 ### Switching to PostgreSQL
-This project used a mySQL database to store the data from the server.
-Since [Swift-Kuery-MySQL](https://github.com/IBM-Swift/SwiftKueryMySQL) is build apon the [Swift Kuery](https://github.com/IBM-Swift/Swift-Kuery) abstraction layer you can quite easily switch between mySQL and other supported SQL databases.
+This project used a MySQL database to store the data from the server.
+Since [Swift-Kuery-MySQL](https://github.com/IBM-Swift/SwiftKueryMySQL) is build upon the [Swift Kuery](https://github.com/IBM-Swift/Swift-Kuery) abstraction layer, you can easily switch between mySQL and other supported SQL databases, such a PostgreSQL.

-1. Start the postgreSQL database"
+1. Start the PostgreSQL database:

 `brew install postgresql`
 `brew services start postgresql`